-- Now available to acquire by era: the single most comprehensive and authoritative online source of historical American newspapers
+- Select by era: the most comprehensive and authoritative online source of historical American newspapers

-- Titles from every region of the U.S. provide an unparalleled record of the people, issues and events that shaped America
+- Titles from every region of the U.S. provide an unparalleled record of people, issues and events

 Early Colonial to Articles of Confederation, 1690-1789